segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/cookie-validity-update.md

 When `disableClientPersistence` is set to `true`, Analytics.js won't store any pending events into `localStorage`.

-## Client Side Cookie Methods (Get, Set, Clear)
+## Client side cookie methods (get, set, clear)

-To access or assign a value to a cookie, outside of the standard Segment methods (track/identify/page/group), you can use the following methods.
-To access the cookie's value pass an empty `()` at the end of the method.
-To assign the value, include the string value inside those parenthesis `('123-abc')`.
-To clear (remove) the value for a specific field, pass in an empty value of its type, for string `('')`, for object `({})`.
+To access or assign a value to a cookie outside of the standard Segment methods (track/identify/page/group), you can use the following methods.
+To access the cookie's value, pass an empty `()` at the end of the method.
+To assign the value, include the string value inside those parenthesis, for example, `('123-abc')`.
+To clear or remove the value for a specific field, pass in an empty value of its type.
+For example, for string `('')`, or for object `({})`.

 | Field | Cookie Name | Analytics.js Method | Local Storage Method | Set Example | Clear Example |
 | ----- | ----------- | ------------------- | -------------------- | --------------- | ------------- |